overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 ### Notes

-1. No actual attacks are expected against this software¡Xit's simply "Just for fun."
+1. No actual attacks are expected against this softwareÂ¡Xit's simply "Just for fun."
 2. Applies only to traditional hard drives without compression enabled.
 For complete security, full disk wiping (Wipe Free Space) is required.
 3. Catalogs with different salts cannot be interchanged.
 Please use CSV import/export for exchange as necessary.
 4. Running with administrator privileges is recommended for better protection.
 Most importantly, the system itself must remain secure and unbreached.